mvolkmann/blog/src/swift-ui.md

   This describes the default font.

-Any view in the view hierarchy can access environment data using the `@Environment` property wrapper.

 It is also possible to add custom data to the environment.
 The following example demonstrates this by adding the custom environment value "primaryColor".